Dimension of Restricted Classes of Interval Orders: Dimension of Unit OC Interval Orders and Length -Representable Interval Orders

-Notice that the argument that proves Theorem~\ref{thm:unit-OC-dim} works equally well if we allow posets \(P\) having representations including half-open intervals \((a,a+1]\) and \([b,b+1)\), since the construction of \(Q\) still preserves all comparabilities of \(P\).
+Notice that the argument that proves Theorem~\ref{thm:unit-OC-dim} works equally well if we allow posets \(P\) having representations including half-open intervals \((a,a+1]\) and \([b,b+1)\), since the construction of \(Q\) still preserves all comparabilities of \(P\) and Lemma~\ref{lem:rep} ensures that $P$ is an interval order so that Lemma~\ref{lem:rev-sets} can be applied.
 When unit half-open intervals are allowed, the resulting class of posets is larger than the unit OC interval orders.
 For example, the poset in Figure~\ref{fig:non_unitOC} is not a unit OC interval order.
-There is a \oneplusthree{} on \(\set{x_1,x_2, x_3}\) and \(y\).
-That representation is forced.
-This means that \(y\) and \(x_2\) are represented by intervals with the same endpoints, \(y\) is represented by a closed interval, \(x_2\) is represented by an open interval, and \(x_3\) must be represented by an interval that is closed on the left.
-Similarly, there is a \oneplusthree{} on \(\set{x_1, x_2, z}\) and \(y\), so \(z\) must be represented by an interval having the same endpoints as the interval of \(x_3\).
+There is a \oneplusthree{} on \(y\) and \(\set{x_1,x_2, x_3}\).
+This forces \(y\) and \(x_2\) to be represented by intervals with the same endpoints, \(y\) to be represented by a closed interval, \(x_2\) to be represented by an open interval, and \(x_3\) to be represented by an interval that is closed on the left.
+Similarly, there is a \oneplusthree{} on \(y\) and \(\set{x_1, x_2, z}\), so \(z\) must be represented by an interval having the same endpoints as the interval of \(x_3\).
 Furthermore, the interval of \(z\) must be closed on the left.
 We now try to add an interval representing \(x_4\).
 It must be greater than \(x_3\) but incomparable with \(z\).
 Since the intervals representing \(x_3\) and \(z\) have the same endpoints, the only way to make this happen is for \(x_3\) to be represented by an interval that is open on the right and \(z\) to be represented by an interval that is closed on the right.
 Thus \(x_3\) must be represented by a half-open interval.
 This leads to the unit mixed interval representation shown at the right in Figure~\ref{fig:non_unitOC}.
 Joos \cite{joosCharacterizationMixedUnit2015} and Shuchat et al.\ \cite{shuchatUnitMixedInterval2014} study this larger class from the perspective of graph theory and independently give a forbidden graph characterization of these \emph{unit mixed interval graphs}.

 \begin{thm} If $P$ is an interval order having a representation with each interval of length $0$ or $1$, then $\dim(P)\leq 3$. \end{thm} \begin{proof} Without loss of generality, we may assume that $P$ has no duplicated holdings, as duplicated holdings do not change dimension when posets have dimension 2 or more.
 Thus every representation of \(P\) has all distinct intervals.
 Let $\mathcal{I} = \set{[\ileft{x},\iright{x}]\colon x\in P}$ be a representation of $P$ in which each interval has length $0$ or $1$.
 Let $Q$ be the subposet of $P$ consisting of the points represented by unit intervals in $\mathcal{I}$.
 Partition $Q$ into antichains $A_1,A_2,\dots,A_t$ by successively removing the minimal elements.
 For $i$ with $1 \le i \le t$, let $p_i = \min\set{\iright{x}\colon x\in A_i}$.
 That is, $p_i$ is the smallest right endpoint of an interval in $A_i$.
 We now partition the length $0$ intervals into $t+1$ sets based on their location relative to the $p_i$.
 For $i$ with $1 \le i \le t-1$, let $D_i$ be the length $0$ intervals $[c,c]$ with $c\in (p_i,p_{i+1}]$.
 Let $D_0$ be the length $0$ intervals $[c,c]$ with $c\leq p_1$, and let $D_t$ be the length $0$ intervals $[c,c]$ with $c>p_t$.